 The tick is estimated to have been attached for ≥ 36 hours based on degree of engorgement or certainty about time of exposure.

 Prophylaxis can be started within 72 hours after the tick was removed.

 The local rate of infection of ticks with Borrelia burgdorferi is ≥ 20%.

 Doxycycline is not contraindicated.

-Some experts recommend a longer course of doxycycline (100 mg po bid for 10 to 20 days) to ensure eradication.
+Some experts recommend a longer course of doxycycline (100 mg orally 2 times a day for 10 to 20 days) to ensure eradication.